mreider/am/agilemarkdown-project/introduce-velocity.md

 @falconandy also, could you change the X axis to have mm-dd of the weeks, rather than -N weeks prior. sent by @mreider at 2018-07-04 01:14 PM

+@mreider I added a new 'velocity' subdirectory with velocity images for all backlogs can't send by @ at 2018-07-04 02:39 PM: unknown user falconandy1980@gmail.com

 ## Attachments